Eduardo Costantini

 Eduardo Francisco Costantini (born September 17, 1946) is an Argentine real estate developer and businessman and the founder and chairman of the Museum of Latin American Art of Buenos Aires (MALBA).
-In April 2022, his net worth was estimated at US$1.6 billion.
+As of September 2024, Forbes estimated his net worth at US$1.6 billion.

 Early life

 Costantini was born in Buenos Aires in 1946.
-He is one of seven children from a middle-class Argentine family.
-He earned a bachelor's degree in economics from Universidad Católica Argentina (1971), and a master's degree in quantitative economics from the University of East Anglia, England (1975).
+He is one of seven children from a middle-class family.
+He earned a bachelor's degree in economics from Universidad Católica Argentina in 1971, and a master's degree in quantitative economics from the University of East Anglia in England in 1975.

 Career

 He was controller of Penta S.A.
-(1970-1972) and then its finance director (1973-1974).
+(1970–1972) and then its finance director (1973–1974).
 Between 1975 and 1977 he was a member of the board of Huancayo S.A.
 During the 1980s, he became a stockbroker and then president of Consultatio Bursátil SA.
-Between 1991 and 1994 he was the Vice-president of Banco Francés del Río de la Plata.
+Between 1991 and 1994 he was the vice-president of Banco Francés del Río de la Plata.
 In 1991, he also founded Consultatio Asset Management, a company exclusively devoted to managing investment funds mainly in Latin America.
 That same year he founded Consultatio SA, a company devoted to the development of large real estate projects.

 Through this company he would develop Nordelta, the largest real estate venture in Argentina.
 Built in 1999, Nordelta is located in Tigre, 30 km away from Buenos Aires city center.
 It stretches over 1,700 hectares, has a population of 35,000, with two medical centers, five schools, a mall with over 100 stores and five movie theaters, a sports club, an 18-hole golf course designed by Jack Nicklaus, several restaurants, two gas stations and a five-star hotel.

 In 2010 Consultatio SA developed Puertos in Escobar, Buenos Aires province, conceived as an ecological urbanization project of 1,400 hectares with its own biological corridor with native species of plants and animals.

 With Consultatio SA, Costantini erected many buildings in Buenos Aires, including Catalinas Plaza (1995), Alem Plaza (1998), the Grand Bourg Tower and the corporate tower Catalinas Norte, which was under construction as of 2016, placed on the last available site of the Catalinas area in Retiro at Puerto Madero's northern entrance.

 Costantini had carried out real estate projects outside Argentina.
 He built Las Garzas complex in Rocha, Uruguay, where he also invested 10 million dollars in the construction of the circular bridge –designed by Rafael Viñoly- that connects the departments of Rocha and Maldonado.

 In 2009 he founded at the United States, Consultatio Real Estate, responsible of the development of Oceana Key Biscayne – a complex of exclusive apartments and villas facing the sea- and Oceana Bal Harbour, which will be finished at the end of 2016.
 Both projects are placed in Miami and will include works by artists including Jeff Koons.